Monster Fetish

 Overview

-Monster or creature attraction, sometimes labelled teratophilia, is an erotic or romantic interest in monstrous, mythical, alien, demonic, or otherwise non-human fantasy beings.
-It is overwhelmingly a media-driven interest, focused on imagined characters in fiction, art, games, and film rather than anything in the real world.
+Monster attraction, sometimes labelled teratophilia, is an erotic or romantic interest in monstrous, mythical, alien, demonic, or otherwise non-human fantasy beings such as dragons, demons, aliens, cryptids and the sympathetic "creatures" of Gothic fiction.
+It is overwhelmingly a media-driven interest, focused on imagined characters in fiction, art, games and film rather than anything in the real world.
 This article traces its long literary lineage, its sparse clinical record, the modern "monster romance" boom, and why the interest is benign and wholly distinct from any attraction to real animals.

 History & origins